Zelmaker/Zelmaker/README.md

 🔭 I’m currently working on some Pet-projects:
-- Crypto Binance auto-trading bot
+Defi Net analyzer
-- Cooking api (getting recipes by entering ingredients)
+**The project is under review by the Internet Initiatives Development Fund, Skolkovo Institute of Science and Technology, Binance X, and Ethereum Foundation Grants.**

-📫 You can reach me at telegram: @zelenin_sa
+📫 You can reach me at telegram: @Zelmaker